-The adopted agenda is given as Annex B. The focus of this meeting is planning the 2023 cruise; it is too early to have discussions about the 2024 cruise beyond the area to be surveyed (see Item 7 below).
-Detailed discussions of the 2024 cruise will be held during the 2023 planning meeting expected to be in October 2023.
+The adopted agenda is given as Annex B. The focus of this meeting is planning the 2023 cruise.
+It is too early to discuss the 2024 cruise beyond the area to be surveyed (see Item 7).
+Detailed discussions about the 2024 cruise will be held during the 2023 planning meeting expected to be in October 2023.